 “Behavior therapy has given me the tools to recognize and fight unhealthy thoughts and actions.
-I’ve been using it for years and would recommend it to anyone seeking to develop a more positive view of themselves or the world.” -L
+I’ve been using it for years and would recommend it to anyone seeking to develop a more positive view of themselves or the world.” – G

-There are several therapies that are based on the principles of CBT but vary in the skills offered and the approach.
+There are several therapies that are based on the principles of CBT, including DBT and ACT.

 Dialectical-Behavior Therapy (DBT)

-DBT is an evidence based treatment for borderline personality disorder, bipolar disorder, complex trauma and for individuals with self-harming behaviors, suicidal ideation, addictions, eating disorders and other behaviors related to impulsivity and dysregulation.
+DBT is an evidence-based treatment for borderline personality disorder, bipolar disorder, and complex trauma.
+It is also useful for individuals with self-harming behaviors, suicidal ideation, addictions, eating disorders, and other behaviors related to impulsivity.

 Acceptance and Commitment Therapy (ACT)

-ACT is a “third-wave” cognitive and behavior therapy.
-Like classic CBT, it assumes that anxiety and depression can be treated by teaching skills to shift thinking and behavior.
-It uses a combination of classic CBT strategies with newer skills and thinking strategies.
+Like CBT, ACT assumes that anxiety and depression can be treated by changing thinking and behavior.
+It uses a combination of classic CBT strategies with newer skills.
 You can learn more about those here.

-CBT and its derivatives are among the most researched treatments in psychotherapy.
-Cognitive-behavior therapies been found to be an effective form of treatment for almost every category of mental health disturbance: anxiety, depression, obsessive-compulsive disorder, complicated grief, substance abuse, trauma recovery, eating disorders, borderline personality disorder, and psychotic disorders such as schizophrenia.
+CBT and its derivatives are among the most researched mental health treatments.
+They have been found to be effective for almost every category of mental health disturbance: anxiety, depression, obsessive-compulsive disorder, complicated grief, substance abuse, trauma recovery, eating disorders, borderline personality disorder, and schizophrenia.